 There are really three types of businesses you can operate: manufacturing without research and design, manufacturing with research and design, or a service organization.
-Each one differs in the type of measures that are needed to manage performance.
+Each one differs in the type of measures that are needed to manage performance metrics.

 The first speed and flow metric for most is inventory turns, which is a composite measure of your purchasing, manufacturing, and sales/marketing cycles.
 Composite measures are great for bringing together three core areas of the manufacturing business model.
 The only way to drive inventory down (increase turns) is by eliminating delays, bottlenecks, and inefficient processes.